This factsheet explains the difference between acute and chronic UTI, and gives you an overview of diagnosis, testing and treatment.

 The dipstick test

-Negative dipstick analysis is common even though a patient reports UTI symptoms to their GP as the dipstick only detects 40% of chronic infections.8, 9 This can be because:
+Negative dipstick analysis is common even though a patient reports UTI symptoms to their GP.
+Research shows dipsticks have a 70% inaccuracy rate (see also here) causing some to suggest it should be abandoned as a diagnostic tool.
+Indeed for those with chronic cystitis, the dipstick only detects 40% of such infections.8, 9 This can be because:

 - Dipsticks are calibrated to detect white blood cells counts of greater than 100,000 (>105) bacteria per millilitre of urine or greater.
 This arbitrary marker (called the Kass criteria) is set too high and is based on a study in 1956 of pregnant women with kidney infections.
 Patients can have bacterial infections much lower than this threshold however the dipstick will report a “false negative” and they can be denied medication.31, 32